mjskay/ggdist/README.md

   - **Extracting tidy fits and predictions** from models.
-For models like those provided by `rstanarm` and `brms`, `tidybayes` provides a tidy analog of the `fitted` and `predict` functions, called `add_fitted_samples` and `add_predicted_samples`.
-These functions are modeled after the `modelr::add_predictions` function, and turn a grid of predictions into a long-format data frame of samples from either the fits or predictions from a model.
+For models like those provided by `rstanarm` and `brms`, `tidybayes` provides a tidy analog of the `fitted` and `predict` functions, called `add_fitted_draws` and `add_predicted_draws`.
+These functions are modeled after the `modelr::add_predictions` function, and turn a grid of predictions into a long-format data frame of draws from either the fits or predictions from a model.
 These functions make it straightforward to generate arbitrary fit lines from a model.

   - **Summarizing posterior distributions** from models.
 The `point_interval` family of functions (`median_qi`, `mean_qi`,
-    `mode_hdi`, etc) are methods for generating estimates and intervals that are designed with tidy workflows in mind.
-They can generate estimates plus an arbitrary number of probability intervals *from* tidy data frames of samples, they *return* tidy data frames, and they **respect data frame groups**.
+    `mode_hdi`, etc) are methods for generating point summaries and intervals that are designed with tidy workflows in mind.
+They can generate point summaries plus an arbitrary number of probability intervals *from* tidy data frames of draws, they *return* tidy data frames, and they **respect data frame groups**.

   - **Visualizing posteriors**.
 The focus on tidy data makes the output from tidybayes easy to visualize using `ggplot`.
-Existing `geom`s (like `geom_pointrange` and `geom_linerange`) can give useful output, but `tidybayes` also includes several geoms to simplify common combinations of `stats` and `geoms` with sensible defaults suitable for visualizing posterior estimates and intervals (`geom_pointinterval`, `geom_pointintervalh`, `stat_pointinterval`, `stat_pointintervalh`), visualizing densities with point estimates and intervals (“eye plots”, `geom_eye` and `geom_eyeh`; or “half-eye plots”, `geom_halfeyeh`), and visualizing fit lines with an arbitrary number of uncertainty bands (`geom_lineribbon` and
+Existing `geom`s (like `geom_pointrange` and `geom_linerange`) can give useful output, but `tidybayes` also includes several geoms to simplify common combinations of `stats` and `geoms` with sensible defaults suitable for visualizing posterior point summaries and intervals (`geom_pointinterval`, `geom_pointintervalh`, `stat_pointinterval`, `stat_pointintervalh`), visualizing densities with point summaries and intervals (“eye plots”, `geom_eye` and `geom_eyeh`; or “half-eye plots”, `geom_halfeyeh`), and visualizing fit lines with an arbitrary number of uncertainty bands (`geom_lineribbon` and